ZEISS/precise-ui/.github/CONTRIBUTING.md

 :+1::tada: First off, thanks for taking the time to contribute! :tada::+1:

-The following is a set of guidelines for contributing to Precise UI, which are hosted in the ZEISS Organization on GitHub.
+The following is a set of guidelines for contributing to Precise UI, which are hosted in the ZEISS organization on GitHub.
 These are mostly guidelines, not rules.
 Use your best judgment, and feel free to propose changes to this document in a pull request.

 When contributing to this repository, please first discuss the change you wish to make via issue,